 COVID-19 Updates: We are keeping our staff, clients and their family members safe and healthy.
 Our law firm is 100% operational, available in-person and 24/7 assistance by email and phone.
 Read More

 Posted on October 08th, 2019

 In the early 1970s, the tremendous health risks entailed by asbestos exposure were discovered and properly assessed.
 When asbestos fibers are breathed in, they may get trapped in the lungs, where inflammation and tissue scarring may gradually occur.
 There is no safe level of exposure to asbestos, as even the slightest amount of asbestos dust or fibers lodge in the lungs, causing the emergence of lung cancer and mesothelioma, a type of cancer that occurs in the thin lining surrounding the lungs and other organs.
 As the disease progresses, the decrease in pulmonary function severely aggravates the quality of life.

 The worst areas for asbestos exposure on Navy ships were around boilers, engines, ammunition, and even sleeping quarters and mess halls.
-Although the danger of exposure was known, companies such as Bethehem Steel Shipyard, Long Beach Naval Shipyard or Richmond Shipyard continued to use asbestos in ships from stern to bow.
-Many shipyards with asbestos concerns such as Anniston Army Depot, Alabama Drydock and Shipping Co., Bender Shipbuilding and Repair Company, Gulf Shipbuilding Company, Avondale Shipyards are passed on the EPA's Superfund List.
+Although the danger of exposure was known, companies such as Bethlehem Steel Shipyard, Long Beach Naval Shipyard, or Richmond Shipyard continued to use asbestos in ships from stern to bow.
+Many shipyards with asbestos concerns such as Anniston Army Depot, Alabama Drydock and Shipping Co., Bender Shipbuilding and Repair Company, Gulf Shipbuilding Company, Avondale Shipyards are passed on the EPA's Superfund list.

 Many companies in the asbestos industry, from mining to manufacturing have paid millions in settlements and formed asbestos trust funds to pay victims.